tinymovr/Tinymovr/docs/encoders/encoders.rst

 .. code-block:: python

-    tm1.set_gains(5, 0.07) # position gain, velocity gain
+    tm1.controller.position.p_gain = 5
+    tm1.controller.velocity.p_gain = 0.07

 The values above are just an example using a 15 pp hoverboard motor.
 For your own motor, you need to determine these experimentally.
 In position control mode, start by raising the default velocity gain until your motor experiences oscillations.
-The back up by a factor of two, and repeat the same for velocity control.
+The back up by a factor of two, and repeat the same for position control.
 This simple tuning heuristic does not result in an optimal configuration but the gains are workable.

 Last step is motor/encoder calibration: